Multi-block Min-max Bilevel Optimization with Applications in Multi-task Deep AUC Maximization: Experiments

 \textbf{Setup.} We compare our method for optimizing the multi-task AUC maximization with compositional training denoted by mAUC-CT (ours) with a baseline that directly optimizes multi-task min-max AUC loss denoted by mAUC (baseline).
 We do not compare with other straightforward baselines (e.g., optimizing the CE loss and the focal loss) since they have been shown to be inferior than AUC maximization methods for imbalanced data in many previous works~\cite{DBLP:journals/corr/abs-2012-03173,DBLP:journals/corr/abs-2203-00176}.
 For both methods, the learning rates $\eta_2,\eta_1,\eta_0$ are set to be the same and tuned in $ \{0.01,0.03,0.05,0.07,0.1\}$.
 The learning rates decay by a factor of $10$ at the $4$th and $30$th epoch for CheXpert and CelebA, respectively.
 No learning rate decay is applied for CIFAR-100 and ogbg-molpcba.
 The moving average parameter $\beta_0$ and $\tilde{\eta}$ in the lower level problem of mAUC-CT (ours) are tuned in $\{0.1,0.5,0.9\}$.
 Regarding the task sampling, for datasets CIFAR-100 and ogbg-molpcba, $10$ tasks are sampled to be updated in each iteration, and for each sampled task, we independently sample a data batch of size $128$.
 For the other two datasets with fewer tasks, CheXpert and CelebA, we sample one task at each iteration.
 The batch size for data samples is $32$ for CheXpert, and $128$ for CelebA.
 We run both methods the same number of epochs which varies on different data, 2000 epochs for CIFAR100, 6 epochs for CheXpert, 40 epochs for CelebA and 100 epochs for obgb-molpcba.

 \textbf{Results.} In Table~\ref{table_auc}, we report the testing AUC score with the model selected according to the best performance on validation datasets.
 Comparing with optimizing AUC loss directly, mAUC-CT (ours) achieves better performance on all tested datasets.
 We show the results of an ablation study in Figure~\ref{ablation}, which verifies convergence has a parallel speed-up effect on both the batch sizes of data samples and task samples.
 The algorithm converges faster as either the data or task sample batch size increases.
-In Figure~\ref{training_auc}, we compare our method with the baseline in terms of convergence speed on the training data of all four tested datasets, which demonstrate that our method converges faster in most cases.
+In Figure~\ref{training_auc} (left two), we compare our method with the baseline in terms of convergence speed on the training data of two datasets, which demonstrate that our method converges faster.
+More results on training convergence are included in the appendix.